99 Facts About Albert Camus

 Albert Camus wrote a play about the Roman emperor Caligula, pursuing an absurd logic, which was not performed until 1945.

-The Absurd is created because man, who is placed in an unintelligent universe, realises that human values are not founded on a solid external component; or as Albert Camus himself explains, the Absurd is the result of the "confrontation between human need and the unreasonable silence of the world.
+The Absurd is created because man, who is placed in an unintelligent universe, realises that human values are not founded on a solid external component; as Albert Camus himself explains, the Absurd is the result of the "confrontation between human need and the unreasonable silence of the world".

 Albert Camus regretted the continued reference to himself as a "philosopher of the absurd".

-Albert Camus is cautious enough, however, to set the limits on the rebellion.
+Albert Camus was cautious enough to set the limits on the rebellion.

 Albert Camus delineates the difference between revolution and rebellion and notices that history has shown that the rebel's revolution might easily end up as an oppressive regime; he therefore places importance on the morals accompanying the revolution.